 Like most tiny lizards, the Six-lined Racerunner can drop its tail in response to perceived predator threat.

-The bellies of males are blue-gray, whereas those of females are either white or pink.
-In order to avoid predators, they would dart between shallow burrows, bask on rocks, and even run straight into streams.
+The bellies of males are blue-gray, whereas those of females are white or pink.
+To avoid predators, they would dart between shallow burrows, bask on rocks, and even run straight into streams.

 The Six-lined Racerunner has two subspecies, and they inhabit much of Missouri.